---

 ## Reconnection

 On transport error or close the script waits with exponential backoff (1 s → 30 s cap) and re-subscribes.
-Every reconnect emits a fresh `connected` + `subscribed` line so the chat trail stays honest about what happened.
+Every reconnect emits a fresh `error` + `connected` + `subscribed` trio on **stderr** (or stdout with `--verbose`) so the chat trail stays honest about what happened without waking the model on each retry.
+Stdout stays clean; only post-reconnect `resource_updated` events reach it.

 ## Gotchas